 Cooking course - regular itinerary

-Monday & Tuesday again are hands-on until lunchtime, including making pasta, sous vide technique, sugar and chocolate work, pastry, and dinner preparation.
+Monday and Tuesday continue the hands-on approach until lunchtime, encompassing pasta making, sous vide techniques, sugar and chocolate work, pastry creation, and dinner preparation.

 The itinerary may be subject to change according to the market in order to take advantage of the seasonal/regional foods.